One day you’re reading through the ads and you see her. She’s just what you’re looking for. Beautiful. Look at all that color!

 As you observe the way different mules respond to the above test, you will begin to have a genuine insight as to what it takes to make a good mule.
 Driving is great family fun if it is done safely.

-In the past two articles, I have shared with you a few things to look for in a riding and driving mule.
+So we have covered riding and driving.
 I cannot emphasize disposition enough.
 This means that the mule must be a willing friend; willing to go where you go and willing to do what you ask.
 A big quiet brown eye, not snorting when you come around, anxious to see you when you come to the gate.
 In short a willing nature.

 I prefer a medium bone conformation.
 The head coming straight up out of the shoulder, the longer the ear, the better.
 Nice round hips and a good wither would be a bonus.
 I’m 5’ 6″, so packing a 16 hand mule is sure tough.
 I prefer 14.2 hands to pack.